maximusmaxy/JoJoban-Training-Mode-Menu/README.md

 To use this feature when enabled use start and hold away from you to set your opponent into blocking mode.
 Once they block an attack they will automatically perform the selected guard action after the desired amount of frames.

 ## Air Tech

 Air teching can be set to on or off with 4 options.
 Up/Neutral, Down, Away or toward with delay

+## 0F Air Tech

+If an opponent is falling and hit with a move that makes them land on their feet instead of their back, they can air tech on the same frame they are hit.
+Enable this option to make the opponent 0F Air Tech.

 ## Direct Control